 By 2007, AVC was actively engaged in local conservation projects and regional planning, from Una Lake to Broad Canyon Wash, facilitating community communication about regional conservation goals.
 AVC hosted the first Endangered Species Day event in America, the Endangered Species Day Conference, bringing together federal, state and local agencies and local organizations to highlight their habitat conservation activities.

 In 2008, AVC completed its first Due Diligence Review by the California Department of Fish and Game and earned Authorization to Hold Mitigation Lands.
 In 2009, AVC adopted the Antelope Valley Trails and Recreation Council (AVTREC), a nonprofit organization descended from the Antelope Valley Heritage Foundation, and began hosting the annual Bicycle Ride and Earth Day Cleanup events.
 In 2010, AVC rented its first tiny office space in Palmdale, and conducted the 10/10/10 Plastic Bag Exchange at six locations.

 In 2011, AVC accepted its first donation of land, a small parcel in Big Rock Wash which was subsequently funded for in-perpetuity preservation.
 Several other preserves have now been established in the immediate area.
 AVC hosted the annual Burrowing Owl Symposium.

-By 2018 AVC had garnered state approval for the Rift Zone Conceptual Area Preservation Plan (CAPP), which positions a ten-mile wetlands corridor along the San Gabriel Mountains north slope.
+By 2018 AVC garnered state approval for the Rift Zone Conceptual Area Preservation Plan (CAPP), which positions a ten-mile wetlands corridor along the San Gabriel Mountains north slope.
 Landowners within the CAPP area can apply for acquisition or stewardship funding from the Wildlife Conservation Board.